paladzin/BPI-R4_Openwrt_Snapshot_Build/README.md

 			- When using patches.
 If you have a build fail, read the fail messages and remove the patch causing the error..
 			- With every new commit files are checnged and patches that work now might not work with next new commit.

-       note - I've left my default patches I use in the repo as examples so delete what you don't want to kept.. before first build
+        - I've left my default patches I use in the repo as examples so delete what you don't want to kept.. before first build
         - If you have the faulty BE14 card with the EEPROM issues..
 The two patches are located in "openwrt-patches/package/kernel/mt76/patches/" directory already.
 		- If you don't have the faulty BE14 card delete the two patches located in the "openwrt-patches/package/kernel/mt76/patches/" directory.

 ## **How to Use**